 Reina Pennington joined the faculty of the Department of History and Political Science at Norwich University in 1999.
-She specializes in military, Russian, and European history.
-She holds a BA from the University of Louisville and an MA and PhD from the University of South Carolina.
+She specializes in military, Russian and European history.
+She holds a Bachelor of Arts from the University of Louisville and an Master of Arts and PhD from the University of South Carolina.

 Pennington is a former Air Force intelligence officer.
 She served as a Soviet analyst with F-4 and F-16 fighter squadrons, the Aggressor Squadrons, the Defense Intelligence Agency, and the Alaskan Air Command.
 She has also served as a trustee of the Society for Military History, as Chair of the Department of the Army Historical Advisory Committee, and as a Presidential Counselor for the National WWII Museum.

 - Was The Russian Military A Steamroller?
 From World War II To Today

 - Air Force Magazine: More Than Just Night Witches (PDF)